Choice and Change of Health Professional

 Example

 John begins receiving health care from a physiotherapist.
-Although the physiotherapy treatment helps John recover from his work-related injury, he continues to experience some pain.
-As a result, John goes to his family physician, who conducts a clinical assessment and prescribes pain medication.
-John’s physician tells him that a follow-up visit may be necessary if John continues to experience pain once he has finished taking the prescribed medication.
+Although the physiotherapy treatment helps John recover from the work-related injury, John continues to experience some pain.
+As a result, John goes to a family physician, who conducts a clinical assessment and prescribes pain medication.
+The physician explains that a follow-up visit may be necessary if John continues to experience pain once John has finished taking the prescribed medication.
 Having visited the family physician, John continues to obtain treatment from the physiotherapist.

 In this example, the WSIB would consider John’s physiotherapist to continue to remain responsible for the management of John’s health care for this episode.